 SERVING A MEAL AT THE MISSION

 If you or your group is scheduled to serve a meal in the Men's Ministry kitchen, you should arrive approximately 15 minutes before meal service begins.
 Be sure to sign in/out upon your arrival and when you leave.
-Be sure to wear clothing that can get dirty and that is modest.
+Be sure to wear clothing that is modest and can get dirty.
 High heels and open-toed shoes are prohibited in the kitchen.
 Please ask the kitchen staff to provide you with a volunteer apron (located in the pantry), hair net, and plastic gloves to ensure sanitary service.

 HOW YOU SHOULD DRESS

 Volunteers are an extension of the City Rescue Mission, and are expected to dress appropriately for all volunteer assignments.
 These guidelines should be followed when determining appropriate attire: Clothing should be neat, clean and fit properly; appearance and dress should be professional and appropriate to your position; clothing with holes, stains, tears or fraying should not be worn; clothing must be free from obscene pictures and language; closed toe and no heel shoes are to be worn in the kitchen and during outdoor volunteer assignments.
 Business casual is the dress code for the Administrative Office.
 Sandals with a strap (no flip-flops) are permitted in the office; tank tops, tube or halter tops may not be worn under any circumstance; and all attire should be modest and in good taste.

 WHAT YOU SHOULD DO IF YOU ARE UNABLE TO COME AT YOUR ASSIGNED DAY/TIME